TalayRuk/myCodeSnippets/JavaScriptAngular2.md

 ## Explanations, Definitions, Terms, Examples

 ### Model-View-Controller Pattern
-As web applications gain increasingly rich and complex user interfaces, a new breed of tools called "client-side MVCs."
 MVC stands for Model-View-Controller and refers to a pattern where data, processing and display duties are divided into models, views and controllers.
 Three of the most popular client-side JavaScript MVC tools are Angular, Ember, and React.
 The MVC model was originally pioneered by React.js.

 ##### Terms
 + **MVC:** Abbreviation for Model-View-Controller that refers to a pattern where data, processing and display duties are divided into models, views and controllers.